garglk/garglk/INSTALL.md

 file, Gargoyle instructs Qt to open the file, hoping that the user's environment will launch it in a text editor.
-If KDE Frameworks are used, the user's preferred text editor will be discovered and used directly to open the config file.
-KDE Frameworks are only available with Qt5.
-The following KDE Frameworks modules are required:
+If KDE Frameworks are used, the user's preferred text editor will be discovered and used directly to open the config file. tHe following KDE Frameworks modules are required:

 - extra-cmake-modules
 - kio